supahcraig/Creating_CDP_Environments/Azure_via_CDP_console.md

 * Create a new resource group
 * Pick your environment name (no dashes allowed here, just upper/lower alphanumeric)

+CLICK CREATE.

+This won't take too long, but it's not done until you see a virtual network, storage account, and 4 managed identities (Assumer, DataAccess, Logger, and Ragner)

 ### Set some environment variables